Exams and Papers

 See Academic Calendar for end-quarter examination periods.
 Students can choose the day during the examination period on which to take each of their in-class and one-day take-home examinations (see exceptions below).
-The Registrar's Office will determine the start times for examinations and designate rooms for examinations on each day of the examination period.
+The Office of the Registrar will determine the start times for examinations and designate rooms for examinations on each day of the examination period.

-Law School examinations are conducted in accordance with the University's Honor Code, described in the Law School Student Handbook.
-During examinations, the Associate Dean for Student Affairs and the Law School Registrar are available to answer questions regarding the Honor Code or the parameters of the examination.
+Law School examinations are conducted in accordance with the University's Honor Code, described in the Student Handbook.
+During examinations, the Associate Dean for Student Affairs and the Office of the Registrar are available to answer questions regarding the Honor Code or the parameters of the examination.
 Students cannot contact the instructor directly during the examination, even if questions arise regarding interpretation of the examination.
 Instead, they should state their assumption and answer the question.

-* Times and exam rooms will be determined at a later date closer to the exam period.
+* Exam locations and times will be announced closer to the exam period.

 If class participation is part of a grade, it is factored into the grade only after the instructor has submitted the blind graded examination grade to the Registrar.